miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 ## Part 2: Performing The Surgery

+## Starting Fresh

 And it is now Saturday, December 28th.
 This is going to be an epic 2-day post, because I couldn't get myself over the hump yesterday.
 But that's fine.

+### Progress So Far

 The actual work is mostly done, and was my [o1 Pro stress test](../ai-stress-test/).

+### Mental Barriers

 So, I've just got to get into it.
 The problem here is a mental hurdle.
 It's been so herculean to get all this stuff this far, that it feels like a continuation of wrestling the hydra; a task done and completed, not to be revisited for the exhaustion I have been conditioned to expect.

+### Finding The Love

 That's when you back up and mentally refactor&#151; to find the love.

 It's not about powering through large chunks of code risking breaking everything, which is what it feels like at first.

+### Getting AI Assistance

 Okay, o1 Pro helped me get ready for this work.
 I'm going to tap it again for ideas to keep in mind while I proceed to up the adoration.

 **Me**: Absorb this entire codebase and make utterly non-breaking suggestions on how to improve it for usability and design elegance.

-**o1 Pro**: Below are **non-breaking** suggestions you can safely integrate for improved usability and design elegance, based on reading and “absorbing” the entire codebase.
-All of them respect the “single-file ethos” and “local software only” principle you’ve expressed, while making the code easier to navigate, extend, and debug.
+**o1 Pro**: Below are **non-breaking** suggestions you can safely integrate for improved usability and design elegance, based on reading and "absorbing" the entire codebase.
+All of them respect the "single-file ethos" and "local software only" principle you've expressed, while making the code easier to navigate, extend, and debug.

 ---